The Beatles: Get Back

 Frequently Asked Questions

-The original footage was primarily filmed at Twickenham Film Studios and the Apple Corps headquarters located on Savile Row in London.
-These sites hosted the band's rehearsals and recording sessions, culminating in their famous final live performance on the building's rooftop.
+The footage was primarily filmed at Twickenham Film Studios and the Apple Corps headquarters at 3 Savile Row in London, England.
+These historic locations hosted the group's rehearsals and their famous final live performance on the building's roof.

 FAQ Refined:: March 2026